Rajiv Joseph: Early life

-Rajiv Joseph was born and raised in Cleveland, Ohio; his mother is Euroamerican of French and German ancestry and his father is of Indian ancestry and immigrated to the States from India.
+Rajiv Joseph was born and raised in Cleveland, Ohio.
+His mother is of French and German ancestry and his father is Malayali, from the South Indian state of Kerala.
 He attended Cleveland Heights High School and graduated from Miami University in Oxford, Ohio in 1996 with a B.A. in Creative Writing.
-While at Miami he was a member of the university's Men's Glee Club and its male acapella group, the Cheezies.
+While at Miami he was a member of the university's Men's Glee Club and its male a cappella group, the Cheezies.

 Following graduation Joseph joined the Peace Corps, serving three formative years in the West African Republic of Senegal, including two years in Koular and the third in Kaolack.
 Joseph has stated about his time there: "Being in Senegal, more than anything else in my life, made me into a writer."
 His time in Senegal helped him develop the discipline of daily writing and inspired his "fascination with the power of language"; as he has stated: "It felt a little like being a child again, because your language skills are on the level of a 4-year-old, so the adults kind of ignore you, but the children cluster around you telling you what everything is called".

 Joseph earned a Master of Fine Arts in Dramatic Writing from New York University's Tisch School of the Arts in 2004.
 He has taught Essay Writing at New York University and wrote for Seasons 3 and 4 of the Showtime series Nurse Jackie.

 Career

 Theatre credits

 Joseph's first play, Huck & Holden, debuted at the Cherry Lane Theatre in January 2006.
 The play also had a West Coast run at the Black Dahlia Theater in Los Angeles the following year.
 Joseph has stated that the story, about an Indian college student arriving in the United States, is based on his father's experiences coming to the States.
 His mixed-race background has given him what one critic has called a "fearlessness" about racial topics: "Being mixed-race has always been a part of my identity.
 You are never fully one thing or the other.
 You always feel a little apart, a little bit of an outsider, even when you are with your own family.
 That's an interesting perspective for looking at the world."

 All This Intimacy premiered at New York City's McGinn/Cazale Theater in 2006.

-Joseph's play The Leopard and the Fox, concerning the overthrow of Zulfikar Ali Bhutto, was produced Off-Off-Broadway in October to November 3, 2007 at the TBG Theatre at The Barrow Group.
+Joseph's play The Leopard and the Fox, concerning the overthrow of Zulfikar Ali Bhutto, was produced Off-Off-Broadway in October to November 3, 2007, at the TBG Theatre at The Barrow Group.